-The Autism Project (TAP) is a full time 2 year employment programme for young people on the autism spectrum, who would like work but need more confidence, support, skills and experience.
-We use a module based learning system so students can start at the beginning of any term and can progress at a pace that best meets their individual needs.
+The Autism Project is a full time 2-year employment programme for young people on the autism spectrum who would like to work but need more confidence, support, skills, and experience.

-All students follow our supported internship curriculum for their first term and typically students will spend 3 terms (their first year) following this: they will learn within real work experience placements within either Guy’s or St. Thomas’ hospitals four days a week, supported by work-place mentors and specialist job coaches and attend class once a week, where they learn valuable employability and independent living skills and work towards City & Guilds qualifications.
-The objective is for young people to become ‘work-ready’ and to have gained a reference from their workplace.
+All students follow our supported internship curriculum for their first term and typically, students will spend 3 terms (their first year) following this: they will learn within real work experience placements within either Guy’s & St. Thomas’ or Whittington hospitals four days a week, supported by work-place mentors and specialist job coaches.
+They will also attend class once a week, where they learn valuable employability and independent living skills.
+The objective is for young people to become ‘work-ready’.

 TAP staff use person centred planning and our aim is to help all students reach their individual goals as defined in their Education Health and Care Plans (EHCP).
 Throughout the course there is a high level of 1:1 support.
-From September 2017 all our students will have access to our new counselling service.
+Students also have access to weekly SaLT and Wellbeing sessions if needed.

 In addition The Autism Project supports young people to improve their independent living skills, become involved in their community and take steps to stay healthy through enrichment activities and social groups that run across all CareTrade services.
 This includes travel training.